The Neighbourhood Park Development Program Funding process is changing

 Where do you begin?

 Neighbourhood Recreation Coordinators are assigned to specific neighbourhoods to provide support to recreation initiatives including any changes or improvements to parkland.

-Contact the Community Recreation Coordinator (CRC) for your area.
+Contact the Neighbourhood Recreation Coordinator (NRC) for your area.
 If you do not know who the CRC is, please call 311 for assistance.

 Where is the project located?